tonyespy/edgex-go/internal/pkg/v2/README.md

 - ***DTO:*** data transfer object.
 An object with no behavior used only for data transmission; e.g. the request and response objects that define the structure and content of the data required by and returned by a use-case.
 - ***Use-case Request:*** a request DTO instance that maps to a single invocation of a use-case.
 - ***Use-case Response:*** a response DTO instance returned from a single invocation of a use-case.
-- ***Transport Request:***  a single HTTP request.
+- ***Transport Request:***  in the current implementation, this is a single HTTP request.
 A single transport request can contain one or more use-case requests and an equivalent number of use-case responses.
 - ***Use-case Endpoint:*** URL that accepts one or more use-case-specific requests and returns an equivalent number of use-case responses.
 - ***Batch Endpoint:*** un-versioned URL (`/api/batch`) that accepts one or more use-case requests and returns an equivalent number of use-case responses.